TheRestartProject/repair-directory-wordpress/README.md

 `[repair-directory region="Wales" width="100%" height="500" region="London" domain="https://map.restarters.net"`

 The following options are available:
+* **rd_parenturl** default `https://map.restarters.net`.
+This is the path of the page at which the Repair Directory is included.
+It is used when constructing links to share.
+This must include the http:// or https:// part, and does not have a trailing slash.
+* **rd_region** default `London` Either `London` or `Wales`.
+This controls which default view of the map is shown and which businesses are included.
+* **width** default `100%` Size of the map shown.
+* **height** default `600` Height of the map shown.

+== Installation ==

+This plugin is manually installed from a ZIP file supplied by The Restart Project.

+1. Go to the WordPress Plugins Page
+2. Click *Add New*
+3. Select the ZIP file
+4. Activate the plugin

+Once installed and activated, the plugin can be used on a WordPress page using the `repair-directory` shortcode, e.g.

+`[repair-directory region="Wales" width="100%" height="500" region="London" domain="https://map.restarters.net"`

+The following options are available:
 * **domain** default `https://map.restarters.net`.
 This is the URL of your domain, which is including the Repair Directory.
 It is used when constructing links to share.
 This must include the http:// or https:// part.
 * **region** default `London` Either `London` or `Wales`.
 This controls which default view of the map is shown and